 Pierce only added fuel to the fire after taking the first two games.
 He shouted something that definitely got the Raptors faithful heated afterwards.
 He wanted a sweep.

 As players headed to the locker room after the game, Pierce shouted, “I don’t want to go through customs no more!”

 But the Wizards certainly backed up The Truth’s talk, winning the next two games to complete the sweep of the higher-seeded Raptors.

 Most insufferable person from their team: Drake

 I think I speak for every fan base whose team has ever had to face the Toronto Raptors in a playoff series.
 You just can’t stand Drake acting a fool on the sidelines.
-This series against the Washington was no exception.
+This series against the Raptors was no exception.
 Drake clowned DC even on social media.
 But of course, Pierce and the Wiz got the final say.

 — Post Sports (@PostSports) April 23, 2015

 The animosity that brewed between the Washington Wizards and the Boston Celtics during the 2017 NBA playoffs was clearly palpable.
 The two sides just did not like each other.